nikhilshinde0909/LncRAnalyzer/README.md

 ## Thanks for using LncRAnalyzer !!

 ## Peformace
-The performance of lncRNAs prediction by CPAT, CPC2, RNAsamba and FEELnc was estimated with 98 RNA-Seq accessions of root tissues of sorghum cultivar BTX642 from past studies [https://doi.org/10.1073/pnas.1907500116]
+The performance of lncRNAs prediction by CPAT, CPC2, RNAsamba and FEELnc was estimated by using 98 RNA-Seq accessions of root tissues of sorghum cultivar BTX642 from past studies [https://doi.org/10.1073/pnas.1907500116]